Predoctoral Training Program Objectives

 - To recruit, train, and mentor highly talented and motivated graduate PhD students from Pennís integrated Biomedical Graduate Studies (BGS) program in clinical and translational research (certification program - CTR).

 Students in this training program are eligible for funding via the TL1 component of the CTSA.

 TL1 Request for Applications

-This notice serves as a request for applications from predoctoral students who are interested in pursuing a Master of Science Degree program in Translational Research (MTR) with funding from the CTSA TL1 training grant.
+This notice serves as a request for applications from predoctoral students who are interested in pursuing a Master of Science Degree program in Translational Research (MTR) or Certificate of Translational Research (CTR) with funding from the CTSA TL1 training grant.
 The purpose of this program is to provide a formal funded research training opportunity for individuals interested in pursuing research careers in Translational Research and whose research is focused on the elucidation of mechanistic and therapeutic aspects of disease process.

-Applicants are asked to submit a one page personal statement detailing their commitment to a research career consistent with the goals of the CTSA TL1 program, a one page description of their proposed area of research, a current school transcript, a current CV, one letter of support, together with the completed online application form for the MTR program.
+Applicants are asked to submit a one page personal statement detailing their commitment to a research career consistent with the goals of the CTSA TL1 program, a one page description of their proposed area of research, and a current CV through the online application form.
+A current school transcript and one letter of support should be sent separately.

 For medical students, applications can be submitted at any time during the first three years of medical school.
 For dental and nursing students, applications can be submitted during their first year after acceptance into the primary degree program.